yURInation02/Activity-Picker/README.md

     - Toggle show/no show table
     - ✅Picked activity shows up on a screen as a overlay
     - add animation for the Overlay
-    - Priority number on HTML -> color coding
+    - Priority number on HTML -> color coding (use pic or vector image)
     - ✅Recently picked activty has lower chance of being picked again at Default
         - ✅But, set priority to alter the likelihood of being picked consectively